dd86k/WinYourDesktop/README.md

 ## Visual Studio / Source code

-- Why does FormHandler shows up with a form icon?
+- Why does MainFormHandler.cs shows up with a form icon?
-  - `FormHandler` is a partial class of `FormMain`, which is a form, thus VS thinks that it's UI code.
+  - `MainFormHandler.cs` is a partial class of `FormMain`, which is a form, thus Visual Studio thinks that it's form code.

-# Notes

-Nothing here yet.

-I'm looking forward to finish this!